How to Read Percentile Rankings in Baseball (Like Baseball Savant)

 Reading the Profile: A Real-World Example

 What does this tell you?
 This is a power hitter who strikes out a lot.
-The SLG and HR bars are gold β 95th and 97th percentile.
+The SLG, ISO, and HR bars are gold — 95th, 96th, and 97th percentile.
 That's elite over-the-fence power.
-The OBP and BB% are blue, meaning above-average plate discipline.
+And critically, xSLG is also at the 92nd percentile, meaning the contact quality backs up the slugging — this isn't a power mirage.
+The OBP and BB% are green, meaning above-average plate discipline.
 But K% is red at the 18th percentile, meaning this player strikes out more than 82% of the league.
-And SB is near the bottom β no speed game at all.
+And SB is near the bottom — no speed game at all.

 What Percentile Rankings Don't Tell You

 Percentiles are a snapshot of the current season compared to the rest of the league right now.
-They don't account for park effects β a hitter in Coors Field might have inflated numbers.
+They don't account for park effects — a hitter in Coors Field might have inflated numbers.
 They don't tell you about a player's defense or baserunning beyond stolen bases.
 And early in the season, small sample sizes can make percentiles swing wildly.
 A guy who goes 8-for-15 in the first week will show 99th percentile AVG, but that's noise, not signal.

 For a deeper look at what a player is "really" doing underneath the results, check out expected stats like xBA, xSLG, and xwOBA on the Season tab.
 Those use batted ball data to show what a player should be producing, which is especially useful early in the year.
 You can also check the glossary for definitions of every stat Baseball Nut tracks.